eudaimyst/turn-based-pattern-toy-models/docs/OVERVIEW.md

 - controlled by sliders so users can observe how structure changes under parametric variation
 - strictly bounded to external, observable mathematical patterns

-The models are intentionally low-dimensional and interpretable.
+The models are intentionally low-dimensional and interpretable while remaining as abstract and free from misinterpretation as possible.
 They function similarly to classical didactic examples in:

 - control theory